 - Stupid Jetpack Hitler: Von Schlitz is the man inventing the jetpacks.
 Specifically his research and melding of science and magics are the reason the Nazis have things like dinosaur squads and a One-Man Army ubermensch.

 Professor Zombie / Antonia Zombanistro

 - Large Ham: Her debut episode features her threatening Toronto's upper crust from a theater stage and making the most of it.
 Even when she adopts the Golden Claw's more subtle tactics, she can't resist pulling a big public, audacious job like having a minion dressed as the Red Panda steal war bond money live on the radio to get the Red Panda's attention.
-Word of God is that the sheer hamminess of Andrea Lyons' performance as the Professor saved her from being merely a one shot supervillain.
+Word of God from notes in the Night of the Red Panda comics is that the sheer hamminess of Andrea Lyons' performance as the Professor saved her from being merely a one shot supervillain.